Neutrinos from captured dark matter annihilation in a galactic population of neutron stars: Detection prospects at gigaton detectors

 To estimate the sensitivity, we have calculated the number of signal events and the total background events in individual energy bins [${\rm max}(E_{\rm thres},m_{\chi}/5),m_{\chi}$] following \cite{Mandal:2009yk,Dasgupta:2012bd}.
 The energy binning is carefully chosen to be greater than the energy resolution of a typical gigaton detector \cite{Drakopoulou:2016azl, IceCube:2010whx, KM3Net:2016zxf}.
 Our limits are conservative by requiring that signal events to be as high as the background events to be detected.
-In Fig. \ref{fig:limits}, we show the limits for two representative SM final states namely b-quark and neutrino with the blue and black lines respectively for the mediator mass, $m_Y = 2 \, {\rm TeV}$.
-For comparison we have also depicted the upper bounds in the DM-nulcoen cross-section for DM capture in Sun by the dashed lines\footnote[1]{We note that for Sun, our limits are topologically different from \cite{Leane:2017vag} due to two reasons - in our numerical calculations, we have included astrophysical neutrino background as a possible source of neutrinos along with atmospheric neutrinos and also we have used a different energy binning.}.
-We have presented our limits by assuming Spin-independent DM-nucleon scattering, we expect a similar upper bound on DM-nucleon cross-section for spin-dependent interaction as DM capture rate in neutron star is relatively independent of the choice of interaction.
-We have also plotted the direct detection limits extrapolated to higher DM masses \cite{XENON:2018voc,Ilie:2021umw} as well as the indirect detection limits due to captured DM annihilation to $\gamma$-rays and subsequent probes at HAWC and HESS telescopes for Solar \cite{HAWC:2018szf} and NS population \cite{Leane:2021ihh} respectively.
+In Fig.\,\ref{fig:limits}, we show the SI and SD limits for neutrino decay channel of the mediator of mass $m_Y = 2 \, {\rm TeV}$.
+We have also shown the variation in the limits for different DM profiles discussed in section \ref{sec:capture}.
+Additionally the bounds are sensitive to the decay channel of the mediator.
+Though in Fig.\,\ref{fig:limits}, we have shown the most optimistic limits for neutrino channel, we have summarised the sensitivities due to all the other prominent channels in appendix \ref{app:Otherlimits}.
+The limits are determined by the interplay of the capture rate and the background neutrino flux presented in Fig.\,\ref{fig:flux}.
+As the background event rate decreases with energy, the sensitivity increases with DM mass.
+There is a distinctive change in slope of the exclusion limits at $m_{\chi} \sim 10^6$\,GeV.
+This can be traced back to the combined effect of the change in the scaling of the capture rate with $m_{\chi}$ and the domination of the astrophysical neutrino background around the PeV scale.
+We have plotted the extrapolated SD direct detection limits using PICO-60 results \cite{PICO:2019vsc} and recently reported PandaX-4T results for SI interactions \cite{PandaX-4T:2021bab}, which at present is more constraining than the XENON1T limits \cite{XENON:2018voc}.
+We have also shown indirect detection limits due to captured DM annihilation to $\gamma$-rays and subsequent probes at HAWC and HESS telescopes for the Sun \cite{HAWC:2018szf,Bell:2021pyy} and NS population \cite{Leane:2021ihh} respectively.
+While for neutron stars, the obtained SI and SD limits are similar, for the Sun, the limits for SI cross-section are orders of magnitude stringent due to enhanced capture rate.
+We check that the cross-section of interest is consistent with the equilibrium limit of the neutron stars that remain below the region depicted in Fig.\,\ref{fig:limits}.
+This makes the galactic distribution of neutron stars a promising source to probe smaller DM-nucleon cross-section.